tapdata/tapdata-docs/docs/billing/purchase.md

    * **Deploy Mode**
      * **Self-Hosted Mode**: You need provide the equipment for [deploying](../quick-start/install/install-tapdata-agent.md) and maintaining the Agent.
 This allows for the optimal utilization of existing hardware resources, resulting in lower costs and enhanced security.
-     * **Fully Managed Mode**: Tapdata Cloud provides the required computing/storage resources for running the Agent and deploys it automatically.
+     * **Fully Managed Mode**: TapData Cloud provides the required computing/storage resources for running the Agent and deploys it automatically.
 Additionally, we offer unified operational maintenance and resource monitoring to enhance reliability.
 This enables one-click delivery and usage, eliminating the need for deployment and operational efforts, allowing you to focus on your core business activities.
        :::tip
        When selecting the **Fully Managed Mode**, you also need to choose the cloud provider and region where the Agent will be deployed.
        :::